Somanath2314/DevOps-Lab-Manual/Exercises/6-Grafana-Realtime-Monitoring-of-Quick-Commerce-App.md

-# Real-Time Delivery Monitoring Pipeline
+# Real-Time Operations Monitoring and Alerting

 ## **Objective**
 You are a DevOps engineer in ZAPPTTO managing a fast-paced delivery service that needs real-time insights into operational efficiency and delivery performance.